sahil7879/backstage-cap-3d/lab guides/lab2-creating-backstage.md

 ```
 -- under backend:
 - same as in app in here too change baseurl localhost --> public ip of vm
+- do the same for cors block change origin localhost --> public ip of vm
 - under baseurl in listen uncomment host and change it to 0.0.0.0
 - the whole file should look something like this
 ```